Commission to open antitrust investigation into Facebook

 The European Commission is set to open a formal investigation into Facebook’s alleged anti-competitive practices as it seeks to understand whether the company is undermining rivals in classified advertising.

-EU officials have already sent questionnaires to Facebook and rivals asking whether the social network is distorting the classified ads business by promoting its Marketplace services for free to its 2 billion users.
+EU officials have already sent at least three rounds of questions to Facebook and its rivals asking whether the social network is distorting the classified ads business by promoting its Marketplace services for free to its 2 billion users.

+Facebook launched its Marketplace in 2016, allowing its users to sell or buy goods from each other without fees.

 Facebook has so far been the only US Big Tech company to have escaped a formal antitrust investigation.
 The EU has previously launched investigations into Microsoft, Amazon, Apple and Google.